twistedtwig/AutoValidator/README.md

 ## Getting Started

-If you simply want to validate individual variables simply create an instance of `Validator`.
+If you just want to validate individual variables, simply create an instance of `Validator`.

-If you wish to use schema validation, first create an instance of `MapperConfiguration`, define the `MapperConfigurationExpression` then create a factory to create instance of validators.
+If you wish to use schema validation; first create an instance of `MapperConfiguration`, define the `MapperConfigurationExpression` then create a factory to create instance of validators.

 ```c#
 var mapper = new MapperConfiguration();